mozman/ezdxf/docs/source/tutorials/layers.rst

 Changing Layer State
 --------------------

-Get the layer definition object:
+Get the layer definition object from the layer table:

 .. code-block:: python